tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 - How well do you know yourself?
 - Do you ever wonder why other people aren't more like you?
-- Are you as happy as you could be?
+- Could your relationships be better?
 - Do you ever wonder where other people are coming from?
-- Could your relationships be better?
 - Would you like to know why some people just rub you the wrong way, right from the start?
+- Are you as happy as you could be?
 - Do you go through life without direction, just responding to things, like flotsam?

 The next section explains how having an image of your personality - something I call a "spiritual portrait" or "Groja"[footnote] - can help answer these questions.

-# Chapter 2: Why You Might Want an Image of Your Personality
+# Chapter 2: Why Someone Would Want an Image of Their Personality

 [This section should address **all** questions in the previous section.]

 The fact that we are all going to die is a big reason you might want to get your spiritual portrait!
 These images also offer insight into your personality and how you relate to other people, both real and fictional.